thebitanpaul/Face-Says-Bmi/README.md

 # Face detection and BMI/Age/Sex prediction

-The model provides end-to-end capability of detecting faces and predicting the BMI, Age and Gender for each person.
+The model provides end-to-end capability of detecting faces and predicting the BMI, Age and Gender for each person in the same picture.

 The architecture of the model is described as below: